Advanced

 .id('orders.notify')

-The channel name is just a string -- use a namespaced convention (e.g. domain.stage) to keep them readable as the project grows.
+The route's .id() is the direct endpoint name.
+Destinations reference the consumer by that id.
+Use a namespaced convention (e.g. domain.stage) to keep them readable as the project grows.

 Fan-out